 - Do not attempt to administer first aid to the injured worker if you are not trained to do, let the first aider to administer first aid.

-- Call enforcing authorities such as Senior Management, HR, Projects Manager and HSE Experts, and Investigative team for immediate investigation to determine the immediate causes of accidents and to prevent the recurrence.
+- Call enforcing authorities such as Senior Management, HR, Projects Manager and HSE Experts, and Investigative team for an immediate investigation to determine the immediate causes of accidents and to prevent the recurrence.

 - Inform the relatives and friends of the injured worker.